Extending Partial Representations of Circle Graphs: Introduction

 \heading{The Partial Representation Extension Problem.} It is quite surprising that this very natural generalization of the recognition problem was considered only recently.
 It is currently an active area of research which is inspiring a deeper investigation of many classical graph classes.
 For instance, a recent result of Angelini et al.~\cite{ABFJKPR10} states that the problem is decidable in linear time for planar graphs.
 On the other hand, F\'ary's Theorem claims that every planar graph has a straight-line embedding, but extension of such an embedding is \cNP-hard~\cite{patrignani}.

 In the context of intersection-defined classes, this problem was first considered in~\cite{KKV} for interval graphs.
-Currently, the best known results are linear-time algorithms for interval graphs~\cite{blas_rutter,KKOSV} and proper interval graphs~\cite{KKORSSV}, a quadratic-time algorithm for unit interval graphs~\cite{KKORSSV}, and polynomial-time algorithms for permutation and function graphs~\cite{KKKW}.
-For chordal graphs (as subtree-in-a-tree graphs) several versions of the problems were considered~\cite{KKOS} and all of them are \cNP-complete.
+Currently, the best known results are linear-time algorithms for interval graphs~\cite{blas_rutter,KKOSV} and proper interval graphs~\cite{KKORSSV}, a quadratic-time algorithm for unit interval graphs~\cite{KKORSSV,soulignac,soulignac2}, and polynomial-time algorithms for permutation and function graphs~\cite{KKKW}, proper circular-arc graphs~\cite{jensen}, and trapezoid graphs~\cite{trapezoid_repext}.
+For chordal graphs (as subtree-in-a-tree graphs) several versions of the problems were considered~\cite{KKOS} and all of them are \cNP-complete, and similarly for different contact representations of planar graphs~\cite{contact_planar_ext}.
+In~\cite{KS}, minimal forbidden configurations making a partial interval representation non-extendible are characterized.
+Extending partial visibility representations is studied in~\cite{ext_visibility}.

 \heading{The Structure of Representations.} To solve the recognition problem for $G$, one just needs to build a single representation.
 However, to solve the partial representation extension problem, the structure of all representations of $G$ must be well understood.
 A general approach used in the above papers is the following.
 We first derive necessary and sufficient constraints from the partial representation $\calR'$.
 Then we efficiently test whether some representation $\calR$ satisfies these constraints.
 If none satisfies them, then $\calR'$ is not extendible.
 And if some $\calR$ satisfies them, then it extends $\calR'$.